On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Calibration Map Families PL and PL3

-We call the corresponding fit-$(\cC_{\cB,\cH,\text{cont}}^{(b)},l)$-on-the-test method as PL: \emph{the piecewise linear method for evaluating calibration}.
+We call the corresponding fit-$(\cC_{\cB,\cH,\text{cont}}^{(b)},l)$-on-test method as PL: \emph{the piecewise linear method for evaluating calibration}.
 In particular, we can now draw new kind of \emph{piecewise linear reliability diagrams} (Figure~\ref{fig:reliability_diagram_pl}) which provide a better fit to the true calibration function than the binning-based methods, as demonstrated in our experiments (Section~\ref{sec:experiments}).
 For a visual comparison, check \modified{Figure~\ref{fig:reliability_diagram_cv} and Figure~\ref{fig:reliability_diagram_pl}}, as these figures have been made with the same data.
 More comparative examples can be found in Appendix~\ref{subsec:comp_of_rel_diag}.
 Therefore, \inserted{the piecewise linear reliability diagram} can be used similarly to the \inserted{classical} ECE reliability diagram to check \inserted{visually} how well the model is calibrated.
-We can then also estimate the calibration error as a single number $\ECE_{\PL}$ which we call the \emph{piecewise linear} ECE or in short ECE\_PL.
-ECE\_PL measures the instance-wise average distance from the piecewise linear function to the main diagonal: $\ECE_{\PL}=\frac{1}{n}\sum_{i=1}^n \vert\ch(\ph_i)-\ph_i\vert^{\alpha}$ where $\ch=\argmin_{c\in\cC_{\cB,\cH,\text{cont}}^{(b)}} \frac{1}{n}\sum_{i=1}^n (c(\ph_i)-y_i)^2$.
+We can then also use this estimated calibration map for fit-on-test estimation of calibration error, getting the measure which we call the \emph{piecewise linear} ECE or in short ECE-PL.
+According to the fit-on-test estimation method, ECE-PL measures the instance-wise average distance from the piecewise linear function to the main diagonal: $\ECE_{\PL}=\frac{1}{n}\sum_{i=1}^n \vert\ch(\ph_i)-\ph_i\vert^{\alpha}$ where $\ch=\argmin_{c\in\cC_{\cB,\cH,\text{cont}}^{(b)}} \frac{1}{n}\sum_{i=1}^n (c(\ph_i)-y_i)^2$.

 \paragraph{Implementation Details} Although the continuous piecewise linear functions are mathematically very well known, we found only one existing public implementation~\citep{pwlf}, based on least squares fitting with differential evolution.
 We included this in our experiments with the name $PL_{DE}$ \inserted{(results in Appendix~\ref{sec:results_supp})}.
 However, we also created ourselves a neural network based implemention \inserted{depicted in Figure~\ref{fig:pl_nn_architecture}}, which allowed us to add cross-entropy fitting.
 Full details about the architecture are given in \inserted{Appendix}~\ref{sec:implementation_supp}, but here is a short overview.